 Kubernetes uses a DaemonSet to ensure that all or some of your machines run a copy of a Pod.
 As you add machines to your cluster, Pods are added to those machines.
 Similarly, if a machine is removed, the DaemonSet ensures that the pods associated with that machine are also destroyed.

 A Pod’s characteristic worth noting is that Pods are ephemeral, meaning they have a short lifetime.
 When a Pod fails, Kubernetes can replicate that Pod without interrupting the workflow.

 Given that Pods are ephemeral, you can lose files when a container fails, or you might encounter issues when trying to share files among containers working on the same Pod.
-A solution to this is the usage of volumes and persistent volumes (to learn more about volumes and Kubernetes storage, make sure to check out our next article: What is Kubernetes Storage?)
+A solution to this is the usage of volumes and persistent volumes.
+If you want to learn more about volumes and Kubernetes storage, make sure to check out our next article: How to Choose the Best Kubernetes Storage?

-Please note that there is a third component in a Node called container runtime, which needs to be installed to run Pods; however, we won’t be discussing that component in this article.
+Please note that the third component in a Node called container runtime needs to be installed to run Pods; however, we won’t be discussing that component in this article.

-Also, if you need or are planning to deploy stateful applications, then you need somewhere to store your data.
+Also, if you need or are planning to deploy stateful applications, you need somewhere to store your data.
 This is where you will need a storage solution that works well with Kubernetes to provide your Pods with Persistent Volumes.
-If you would like to learn more about storage for Kubernetes and how to take Kubernetes to the next level with stateful applications, make sure to read our next article: What is Kubernetes Storage?.
+If you would like to learn more about storage for Kubernetes and how to take Kubernetes to the next level with stateful applications, make sure to read our next article: How to Choose the Best Kubernetes Storage?